-The City was not actuarially required and did not make a contribution for this department for the years ended June 30, 2008 and 2007.
+The City was not actuarially required and did not make a contribution for this department for the year ended June 30, 2009.
+However, the City made the actuarially required contribution of \$355,718 for the year ended June 30, 2008.